 Does anyone really need a reason to try Hungarian food?
 Well, if convincing is what you're after, consider this.
-Hungarian cuisine has been influenced by the French, Germans, Italians and Turks, not to mention the Poles, other Slavs, and Asians.
+Hungarian cuisine has been influenced by the French, Germans, Italians, and Turks, not to mention the Poles, other Slavs, and countries in Northern Asia and the Caucuses.
 The result is a rich blend of one-pot meals cooked for hours over open fires and pastries that would put Vienna to shame.
 Take your palate on a magic carpet ride with these 10 recipes from Hungary.

 01 of 08

 Kohlrabi is the darling of the Eastern European vegetable garden.
 Ugly duckling though it might be and a cross between a cabbage and a turnip, kohlrabi keeps well over the long, cold European winters, and finds its way into many recipes.
 This creamy soup is kohlrabi elevated to a gift from the gods.

 02 of 08

 Hungarian Beef Goulash or marha gulas is a one-pot wonder that frees you to go off and do other things while it bubbles away.
 It's perfect for a slow cooker and makes another great potluck dish.